hyurl/sfn-schedule-parser/README.md

 ### The state of a schedule

-The getter property `state` indicates the position of the schedule, possible values are:
+The method `getState()` returns the position of the schedule, possible values are:

 - `-1` expired, the schedule should stop now.